arcadien/remoteSimulator/README.md

 Technical details:
 - Written for ATTiny85
-- Uses CMake or PlatformIO for build
+- Uses PlatformIO for build
 - The AVR watchdog is used for deep sleep management
 - Battery level is evaluated comparing Vcc with internal 1V1 reference, and low battery voltage is a build parameter (platformio.ini or CMake definition)
 - SoftwareSerial libray is useable for debugging or send serial data (9600bps) on PB0